 - Elect (or re-elect) Trustees including a Chairperson, Secretary and Treasurer

 - Receive a statement of accounts from the Treasurer

 Matters can be debated at the AGM after prior notice has been given in writing to the choir Secretary at least seven days prior to the meeting.

 An SGM can be called at any time provided that the request has been made in writing – proposed and seconded.
 At least seven days’ notice has to be given for any motion to be raised at an SGM.

 Protocol for Rehearsals & Gigs

-If you are unable to make a rehearsal for any reason, please let Viv know as soon as possible. (firstname.lastname@example.org)
+If you are unable to make a rehearsal for any reason, please let the Secretary (currently Viv) know as soon as possible. (firstname.lastname@example.org)

 Members are asked not to chat when Andi is teaching, or when other sections are singing.
 As each rehearsal is recorded, background chatter can spoil these recordings.